bekk/bekk-christmas/post/elm/unpacking-records.md

 title: Unpacking Records
 image: https://source.unsplash.com/IkjROahgUoo/2000x800
 ingress: Records in Elm are quite like JavaScript objects.
 In ES6, destructuring objects can produce compact and concise code.
-This article invites you to take a look at some techniques that Elm offers to that same end.
+This article invites readers to take a look at some techniques that Elm offers to that same end.
 links:
   - title: Pattern Matching Records @ Beginning Elm
     url: https://elmprogramming.com/pattern-matching.html#pattern-matching-records